Standby sound bites 22-23 before we go back to the top.

 What I'm doing here is really biting my tongue.

-Play a couple sound bites here.
+But play a couple sound bites here.

-Harry Belafonte not happy with Obama.
+Harry Belafonte is not happy with Obama.

-Well, this is Sunday, and the syndicated smiley and West.
+Well, this is Sunday, and the syndicated Smiley and West.

 Don't tell me they've got a radio show now.